MSG-Mutual-Support-to-Grow/JSON-Prompt-Generator/backend/README.md

 1. Follow the existing code structure
 2. Use Pydantic AI for all AI interactions
 3. Add appropriate error handling with try-catch blocks
+4. Install dependencies with `uv pip install -r requirements.txt`
-4. Update this README for new features
+5. Update this README for new features
-5. Test all endpoints before committing
+6. Test all endpoints before committing

 ### Testing the Pydantic AI Integration